Here are some of the most common questions we receive about the mentorship program.

 I hit “submit” on the application but I’m not sure if the CAJ received it?

-After you hit “submit” you won’t see a thank you page but don’t worry, your application has been received.
+After you hit “submit” you will see a thank you page but you won’t receive a confirmation email.
+As long as you see the thank you page, your application has been received.
 If you’re concerned about it please email us at firstname.lastname@example.org and we will be happy to double-check for you.

 How can I maximize my odds of getting paired with a mentor?